 Lockheed Martin Corporation, Syracuse, New York, is being awarded more than $37 million to support the APS 145 radar system for the E-2C aircraft.
 The Naval Inventory Control Point, Philadelphia, Pennsylvania, is the contracting activity.

 Raytheon Technical Services, Norfolk, Virginia, was recently awarded more than $51 million for support of the AN/USC-38 extremely high frequency satellite communications program.
 The Naval Inventory Control Point, Mechanicsburg, Pennsylvania, is the contracting activity.

 AeroVironment Incorporated, Monrovia, California, recently received an approximate $13 million contract modification to confirm Puma unmanned aircraft systems training and contractor logistics support.
 The U.S. Army Contracting Command, Redstone Arsenal, Alabama, is the contracting activity.

-Northrop Grumman Systems Corporation, Integrated System Sector of San Diego, California, was awarded a nearly $46 million contract modification for the advance procurement long lead items associated with two Block 30 and two Block 40 Global Hawk Air Vehicles, two in-line Airborne Signals Intelligence Payloads, two Multi-Platform RADAR Technology Insertion Program Sensors, two in-line EISS Sensors and other items and activities required to protect the production schedule for Lot 10.
-Aeronautical Systems Center, Wright-Patterson Air Force Base, Ohio is the contracting activity.
+Northrop Grumman Systems Corporation, San Diego, California, is being awarded an approximate $7 million contract modification for advance procurement long lead items associated with two Block 30 and two Block 40 Global Hawk air vehicles; two in-line Airborne Signals Intelligence Payload; two Multi-Platform Radar Technology Insertion Program sensors; two in-line EISS sensors; and other items and activities required to protect the production schedule for Lot 10.
+One firm was solicited and one firm submitted a proposal.
+Aeronautical Systems Center, Wright-Patterson Air Force Base, Ohio, is the contracting activity.